Hinduism: Dharma (moral duties, righteousness, ethics)

 In the Mahabharata, Krishna defines dharma as upholding both this-worldly and other-worldly affairs.
 (Mbh 12.110.11).
 The word Sanātana means eternal, perennial, or forever; thus, Sanātana Dharma signifies that it is the dharma that has neither beginning nor end.
+The nature of dharma is outlined and debated within the texts of the Dharmasastra tradition, of which the Manusmriti is considered to be the first.

 Artha (the means or resources needed for a fulfilling life)

 Artha is the virtuous pursuit of means, resources, assets, or livelihood, for the purpose of meeting obligations, economic prosperity, and to have a fulfilling life.
 It is inclusive of political life, diplomacy, and material well-being.
 The artha concept includes all "means of life", activities and resources that enables one to be in a state one wants to be in, wealth, career and financial security.
 The proper pursuit of artha is considered an important aim of human life in Hinduism.

 A central premise of Hindu philosophy is that every person should live a joyous, pleasurable and fulfilling life, where every person's needs are acknowledged and fulfilled.
 A person's needs can only be fulfilled when sufficient means are available.
 Artha, then, is best described as the pursuit of the means necessary for a joyous, pleasurable and fulfilling life.